selfdefined/web-app/11ty/definitions/digital-blackface.md

 Speech: noun
 ---

-Digital Blackface is a form of appropriation where white and non-black individuals use memes featuring Black people.
-This is a 21st century version of Black minstrelsy which was prevalent in the 19th and 20th centuries.
+a form of appropriation where non-Black individuals use memes and gifs featuring Black people and even emojis with dark skin; a 21st century version of Black minstrelsy, which was prevalent in the 19th and 20th centuries

 ## Issues